ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ```

 ### Date Editor/Filter
-We migrated from Flatpicker to Vanilla-Calendar and this require some changes since the setting option names are different.
+Since we migrated from Flatpicker to Vanilla-Calendar, this requires some changes on your side because the setting option names are different.
 Same changes will be required for both the Filter and the Editor.

-The biggest change that you will have to do is the min/max date setting when using the `'today'` shortcut as shown below:
+The biggest change that you will most probably have to update is the min/max date setting when using the `'today'` shortcut as shown below:

 ```diff
 - import { type FlatpickrOption } from '@slickgrid-universal/common';